tldr-pages/tldr/pages/common/ipsumdump.md

 `ipsumdump --interface {{eth0}} -tsSdDp`

-- Print the anonymised source address, anonymised destination address, and IP packet length of all packets in a pcap file:
+- Print the anonymised source address, anonymised destination address, and IP packet length of all packets in a PCAP file:

 `ipsumdump --src --dst --length --anonymize {{path/to/file.pcap}}`